 An Introduction to Web3 and The Graph for New Users

 Open data sits at the crossroads of web3’s innovation and utility.
 In order to support the needs of a burgeoning web3, a decentralized protocol to access data had to be created.
 Enter: The Graph.
-Indexers on The Graph Network have been indexing web3 data since the decentralized protocol .
-The continued signals that more and more people are joining The Graph ecosystem.
+Indexers on The Graph Network have been indexing web3 data since the decentralized protocol launched in December 2020.
+The continued growth of the network signals that more and more people are joining The Graph ecosystem.
 This blog serves as a refresher on how The Graph serves web3.

 Why Web3 Needs The Graph